NMapelu/NMapelu/README.md

   <img src="https://capsule-render.vercel.app/api?type=waving&color=0:0f0c29,50:203a43,100:2c5364&height=180&section=header&text=WELCOME+TO+MY+PROFILE&fontSize=40&fontColor=ffffff&fontAlignY=38&desc=Your+Subtitle+or+Professional+Tagline+Here&descAlignY=58&descColor=67e8f9&animation=fadeIn" />
 </p>

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Neema Mapleu 👋

-A brief, 2-3 sentence introduction about who you are, what you are passionate about, and what kind of problems you enjoy solving.
-Speak to your unique engineering interests here.
+4th-year Informatics & Computer Science student at Strathmore University.
+Creative mind, passionate developer, and professional problem-solver powered by curiosity and clean code.

+I love turning ideas into real applications and learning something new with every project (and every bug 🐛).

 - 🔭 **Current Focus:** What are you actively working on or building right now? (e.g., a specific project, thesis, or application)
 - 🌱 **Learning & Exploration:** What concepts, frameworks, or languages are you currently diving into?